mahimagupta-droid/FinsightAi/README.md

 **Why webhook-based user provisioning?**
 The alternative — a manual "Create Profile" form — creates a broken state where authenticated users have no DB record.
 The webhook approach guarantees the DB record exists before the user ever lands on the app.

+**Why server-side aggregation (Prisma `groupBy`) over client-side JavaScript?**
+Initially, category spending was computed by fetching all transactions and reducing them in the browser.
+This doesn't scale — every transaction has to travel over the network just to compute a handful of totals.
+Moving the aggregation into PostgreSQL via `groupBy` means the database (built specifically for this) does the work, and only the final totals are sent to the client.

+**Why mean + standard deviation for spike detection instead of a fixed threshold?**
+A fixed threshold (e.g., "flag anything over ₹5000") doesn't account for the fact that spending baselines differ wildly between categories and between users.
+Using each category's own historical mean and standard deviation makes spike detection personalized — what counts as unusual for one person's grocery spend may be completely normal for another's.

 ---

 ## Tech Stack